Eyescale/Consensus/Release/Version-WIP/Examples/6_System/README.txt

 output.story
-	generates the following output, which represents for each action individually the complete set of enabling circumstances, as well as its direct incidence on others, when explicitely required:
+	generates the following output, which represents for each action individually the complete set of enabling circumstances, as well as its direct incidence on others when it is specified:

 	...
 	--------------------------------------------------------